superfive666/aws-solutions-architect-questions/questions/exam_1.md

 You have developed a new web application on AWS for a real estate firm.
 It has a web interface where real estate employees upload photos of newly constructed houses in S3 buckets.
 Prospective buyers log in to the website and access photos.
 The marketing team has initiated an intensive marketing event to promote new housing schemes which will lead to customers who frequently access these images.
 As this is a new application, you have no projection of traffic on the S3 bucket.
 You need an S3 storage class that can automatically optimize the storage costs with changing access patterns.
 Which of the following is a recommended storage solution to meet this requirement?

-- [A]: Use One Zone-IA storage class to store all images.
+- A: Use One Zone-IA storage class to store all images.
-- [B]: Use Standard-IA to store all images.
+- B: Use Standard-IA to store all images.
-- [C]: Use S3 Intelligent-Tiering storage class.
+- C: Use S3 Intelligent-Tiering storage class.
-- [D]: Use Standard storage class and use Storage class analytics to identify & move objects using lifecycle policies.
+- D: Use Standard storage class and use Storage class analytics to identify & move objects using lifecycle policies.

 #### *Answer: C*